hermansolem/hermansolem/README.md

 Hi my name is Herman Solem
-🎓 Studying Industrial Economics and Technology Management at NTNU, Trondheim with a technological specialization in AI \n 🌍  I'm based in Oslo, Norway
+🎓 Studying Industrial Economics and Technology Management at NTNU, Trondheim with a technological specialization in AI <br>
+🌍  I'm based in Oslo, Norway
 🧠  I'm learning Data-analysis and data-science
 ⚡  I'm always looking to learn new stuff, but have really found a passion for BI Data-analysis and the visualisation that goes into BI.